GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 # TechPass account types

-There are two types of TechPass accounts.
+There are two types of TechPass accounts:

 - Public officer account
 - Vendor account

-TechPass account provisioned to you depends on the following of your organisational email address:
+TechPass account provisioned to you depends on the following attributes of your organisational email address:

 - Domain name
 - Email address format

-Refer to the below table to know more:
+Refer to the below table to know more.

 | Domain | Email format | TechPass  type | TechPass ID format |